Murder of Harmony Montgomery: Abuse and death

 Harmony was subjected to beatings and abuse by her father.
-When Adam's uncle, Kevin Montgomery, noticed that Harmony had a black eye after visiting from Florida, Adam allegedly told him that he "bashed her" around.
+When Adam's uncle, Kevin Montgomery, noticed that Harmony had a black eye, Adam allegedly told him that he "bashed her around".
 Kevin contacted child protective agencies to report the abuse, but nothing came of it.

 In late 2019, the Montgomerys were evicted from their home and began to live in their car before moving to a homeless shelter.
-Adam and Kayla had major substance abuse issues, and were abusing drugs in the car, while living with the 3 young children in the backseat.
+Adam and Kayla continued to have major substance abuse issues.
 While living in the car, Adam repeatedly beat Harmony, who had trouble with bathroom accidents, a problem that had not started until they were homeless.
-After going into a rage one morning while the family were travelling to a methadone clinic, and beating her to death, Adam hid her body in a duffel bag.
-He and Kayla then would go on to conceal her remains for several months, initially freezing the body and later thawing it out to cut up the remains and dissolved it in lye.
-The body has never been recovered.
+After going into a rage one morning while the family were travelling to a methadone clinic, Adam beat Harmony to death and hid her body in a duffel bag.
+He and Kayla then would go on to conceal her remains for several months, initially freezing the body and later thawing it out to cut up the remains and dissolve them in lye.
+Harmony's body has never been recovered.

 On March 12, 2024, a New Hampshire judge granted Harmony's mother Crystal Sorey's request to have Harmony declared legally dead due to Adam Montgomery's confession to abusing her corpse.

 Police investigation of the case

-Harmony's mother, Crystal Sorey, became concerned when Adam didn't bring her to visit for Thanksgiving.
+Harmony's mother, Crystal Sorey, became concerned when Adam didn't bring Harmony to visit for Thanksgiving.
 She questioned him on Facebook about Harmony, but he blocked her.
 Sorey then filed a missing person report for her daughter.
 Adam Montgomery, meanwhile, claimed that Harmony was living with her mother.
 In December 2021, the Manchester Police Department held a press conference about the case while cooperating with New Hampshire authorities.
 Police also interviewed Michael Montgomery, Adam's brother, who said he had witnessed his brother's abusive nature toward Harmony.

-On August 11, 2022, Manchester Police Chief Allen Aldenberg and New Hampshire Attorney General John Formella stated they believed that Montgomery was dead and that her father murdered her.
+On August 11, 2022, Manchester Police Chief Allen Aldenberg and New Hampshire Attorney General John Formella stated they believed that Harmony was dead, and that her father murdered her.